AdamLeyshon/ut99-server/README.md

 # ut99-server
 This is just a fork of another project.
-See `Frok` for details.
+See `Fork` for details.

 A dockerfile for a fully functional and easy configurable Unreal Tournament 99 server.
 This image is based on the original linux server 436 with all four bonus packs and the UTPGPatch451 patch for linux.